Gone are the days when fluorescent lightning was the most commonly used for plant supplementary lightning.

 Nowadays, besides LED (the most modern type of grow lights), you'll encounter high-intensity discharge (HIDs) in any commercial grow lights.
 Hobbyist growers also find them cost-effective and efficient as well.

-Known for their high light intensity and PAR output and a great pairing with Metal Halide lights, it's no wonder that HPS will still have its place in any modern growing systems.
+Known for their high light intensity and PAR output and a great pairing with Metal Halide lights, it's no wonder that HPS will still have their place in any modern growing systems.

 Why are still HPs an essential part of indoor grow lights?
 I'll explain you how.
 You'll also get to know how to pick the best HPS grow bulbs on the market.

 In a hurry?
-You can find the quick navigation below.
+You can click on the quick navigation below.

 What Are HPS Grow Lights?

 HPS, which stands for High-Pressure Sodium, is a type of light that contains a narrow arc tube held by the wire frame.

 This light contains high-pressure solid sodium, xenon gas, and mercury inside of it.